 Those with one-to-one technology and a speedy internet connection might also try one of these gaming platforms.

 KAHOOT.
-This platform allows you to create learning games that invite students to respond in a timely manner.
-Students earn points (or kahoots) for each correct answer, and it displays the person “winning” after each question.
-Kahoot is all about speed, which can be relevant in content like math facts.
+Create learning games that invite students to respond in a timely manner.
+Students earn points for each correct answer, and it displays the person “winning” after each question.
+Kahoot is all about speed which can be relevant in content like math facts.

 QUIZZIZ.
 If you’re looking for something that is self-paced, Quizziz may be a better option.
 And, unlike Kahoot, the students see both the answers and the original question on their devices.
 (Kahoot only displays the answers.)

-If you have a strong Internet connection, but do not have a device per student, consider PLICKERS.
+PLICKERS.
+If you have a strong internet connection, but do not have a device per student, consider Plickers.
 Beyond online access, only the teacher needs a device (tablet, smart phone, etc.).

 - TIP: Laminate these QR codes as students will use the same card all year long.